csaez/quicklauncher/README.md

 ![quicklauncher](https://cloud.githubusercontent.com/assets/2292742/17669950/1be0ea84-6353-11e6-8726-f233cfc2ea25.gif)

-> `quicklauncher` relies on PySide, it should work out of the box on Autodesk Maya 2014 or greater.
+> `quicklauncher` relies on PySide/PySide2 and should work out of the box on Autodesk Maya 2014 or greater.

 ## Installation